deobald/dhammatao/13-thirteen.md

 Do not be concerned with loss or gain.
 ```

 The awareness of our own mental states caused by probing our own nervous system with direct attention tends to be acute, and not always pleasant.
-Everyone has both selfish and destructive thoughts and unless one is a perfect meditator (you aren't), attention will move between the thoughts and the bodily sensations which correspond to those thoughts.
+Everyone has both selfish and destructive thoughts and unless one is a perfect meditator (we aren't), attention will move between the thoughts and the bodily sensations which correspond to those thoughts.
 These thoughts are often "disgraceful".

 ```
 Accept being unimportant.